ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 }
 ```

 You configured CORS headers to allow cross-site traffic, authorization headers, and the `POST`, `GET`, `OPTIONS`, `PUT`, and `DELETE` methods.
-This allows us to use this Edge Function as a RESTful API that can be called using the URL.
+This allows you to use this Edge Function as a RESTful API that can be called using appropriate URL pattern.
 You will see this once you have deployed the function to your Supabase project.

 Now add the following code: